 Bitcoin is the best example of a cryptocurrency coin.
 It acts as a censorship resistant store of value and a medium of exchange.
 Plus it has a fixed monetary policy.
 Bitcoin is the most liquid coin and it has the highest market cap in the crypto space.

-Ethereum, XRP, Polkadot, Litecoin, Binance Coin, EOS, Tezos, Monero, NEM, ZCash, Dash, Dogecoin etc are some of the examples of Coins.
+Ethereum, XRP, Polkadot, Litecoin, Binance Coin, Monero, Dogecoin etc. are some of the examples of Coins.
 Apart from these there are 1000s of other coins in the cryptocurrency ecosystem and they are commonly referred to as Altcoins.

 Learn More: What are Mineable and Non-Mineable coins?